rafiqulrti/shopware6-extension-portfolio/docs/brand-slider-cms-element.md

 - The **service wiring** and plugin scaffolding.

 ## Architecture
+Returning criteria during the collect phase allows Shopware's CMS data resolution layer to coordinate data loading instead of forcing the element to execute its own repository query directly during rendering.

 **Services.** A single CMS element resolver, registered in the container and tagged so Shopware's CMS layer discovers it automatically.
 It receives the manufacturer repository and a logger through constructor injection.
 There is no custom controller, no entity, and no database table — the plugin composes existing platform data rather than introducing storage of its own, which is what keeps it upgrade-safe and cheap to maintain.